 While Ayume was not unfamiliar with homelessness, it was out of the question with an infant son.
 With nowhere else to turn, she reluctantly moved in with her parents.
 Those were a dreadful two years.
 Fights over how to raise Nori led them to threaten to kick them out, even if they had nowhere else to go.
 She strongly suspected they were going to do just that, followed by ripping her son away through the courts and filling his head with all sorts of twisted ideas.

 Salvation came from her great-uncle, one of the few members of her family she could tolerate.
 He gave her the motorhome as a gift to cleverly elude any tax laws.
 They had been living in the vehicle for the past ten years.
-These were not ideal circumstances, but they all she could manage.
+These were not ideal circumstances, but they were all she could manage.

 Their financial situation had been unstable since she lost her part-time office job six years ago.
 Since then, Ayume hadn’t been able to find a new one with dignity to it.
 Monetary aid from the government kept them afloat, but it only went so far, no matter how well she managed their budget.